 What’s better than a batch of pancakes in the morning with some real maple syrup and a cup of coffee?
 These homemade pancakes are really easy and so FLUFFY!
 No special ingredients required and you’ll be a hero of the morning.
+These pancakes are SO fluffy and delicious.
+The hit of vanilla, salt and sugar make for a perfectly balanced bite!
+I love maple syrup but found myself snacking on them plain throughout the day, they’re that good!

 How to Make Pancakes